-Integration in D365 finance and operations is the process of exchanging data between third-party data providers.
-Once implemented, the REST APIs (is a type of data structure transformation and an architectural style for writing APIs.
+Integration in D365 finance and operations is exchanging data between third-party data providers.
+Once implemented, the REST APIs (a type of data structure transformation and an architectural style for writing APIs.
 It uses simple HTTP methods to facilitate machine-to-machine communication.) can be exploited by integration providers to import and export data from and to D365F0.

 There are 5 different methods to do the D365 FO integration.
-Within the 5, Custom Service is the most flexible allows you to freely customize the data flow, as well as gain dedicated support, maintenance from the third party.
+Of the 5, Custom Service is the most flexible and allows you to freely customize the data flow, as well as gain dedicated support and maintenance from the third party.